WHAT IS PILATES?

 WHAT SHOULD I WEAR TO CLASS?

 Wear exercise clothes that are comfortable and do not restrict movement so you can move though a full range of motion.
 Ideally wear form fitting clothes that will allow the instructor to see your form and alignment.
-Slip resistant socks are highly recommended for Barre and Pilates classes, however they are not a requirement.
+Slip resistant socks are required for Barre and Pilates classes.
 These socks should only be used for Pilates and Barre classes.
 Shoes are not permitted in sessions.

 WHAT IF I HAVE AN INJURY OR CONDITION?